 Better Management of Design Information

-The beauty of BIM is that you can plan and visualize an upcoming project before you begin construction using 3D visualizations and space-use simulations.
-This means that all relevant parties can experience a space during preconstruction, which can reduce the number of delays, construction schedule setbacks or changes later on.
+The beauty of building information modeling is that you can plan and visualize an upcoming project before you begin construction using 3D visualizations and space-use simulations.
+This means that all relevant parties can experience a space during preconstruction, reducing delays, construction schedule setbacks, or changes later on.

-Additionally, the “database-first” modeling in BIM allows designers, construction teams, engineers and architects to access and edit relevant building information using their familiar graphical formats – all within one single dataset.
-This simplifies the editing process and prevents inconsistencies that arise when everyone accesses their own discrete files.
+BIM's "database-first" modeling also allows designers, construction teams, engineers, and architects to access and edit relevant building information using their familiar graphical formats - all within one dataset.
+This simplifies the editing process and prevents inconsistencies when everyone accesses their own discrete files.

-Overall, this visibility and collaboration leads to better productivity, more informed planning and an increased ability to explore design alternatives.
-For the building owners, this also can lead to increased asset lifecycle and lower cost of maintenance throughout a project lifecycle (learn more about how BIM benefits owners here).
+Overall, this visibility and collaboration lead to better productivity, more informed planning, and an increased ability to explore design alternatives.
+This also can lead to increased asset lifecycle and lower maintenance costs throughout a project lifecycle.

-Using a BIM, AEC organizations can streamline design and documentation processes and quickly update them based on new information, changes or new site conditions.
+Using building information modeling, AEC organizations can streamline design and documentation processes and quickly update them based on new information, changes, or new site conditions.
 They can also better plan and communicate schedules.